Beginners guide to astrophotography

 While you may be thinking that the location for astrophotography is, well… the sky, there’s a little more to it than that.
 Particularly if you want some sort of landscape or vista in your shot as well as the starry sky, you’re going to need to pick your location wisely.
 You want to select somewhere where there’s as little light pollution as possible — think national parks and big natural spaces, far away from towns and cities.

-To get an idea on good dark sky locations in your area, check out this light pollution map and dark site finder before you plan your trip so you can make sure your shot isn’t ruined by excessive light.
+To get an idea of dark sky locations in your area, check out this light pollution map and dark site finder before you plan your trip so you can make sure your shot isn’t ruined by excessive light.

 Other accessories

-As I found out the hard way, a tripod is pretty necessary for a successful astrophotography shoot.
-As the shutter needs to be open for anywhere up to 25/30 seconds, it’s simply impossible to use it handheld, and even my blanket-on-the-ground method involved a certain amount of problems.
-As the camera needs to be as still as possible, a sturdy tripod is your best bet, or one that has a weight hook on the central column so you can hang your camera bag on it to weigh the tripod down.
+As we found out the hard way on our first astrophotography shoot, a tripod is pretty necessary for a successful astrophotography shoot.
+We tried a blanket-on-the-ground method but that involved a certain amount of problems as the shutter needs to be open for anywhere up to 25/30 seconds so it’s simply impossible to use it handheld.
+As the camera needs to be as still as possible, a sturdy tripod is your best bet or one that has a weight hook on the central column so you can hang your camera bag on it to weigh the tripod down.

-Having a remote shutter release also makes life a lot easier when shooting the night sky, as you eliminate the risk of moving the camera slightly when pressing the shutter button on the body.
+Having a remote shutter release also makes life a lot easier when shooting the night sky as you eliminate the risk of moving the camera slightly when pressing the shutter button on the body.
 These are very affordable and easy to keep in your camera bag, although you can just use the timer on your camera if you don’t have one.
-Once you get a bit more advanced you could also invest in a star tracker, particularly if you want to take a lot of shots to stack them, as it will be able to track and follow the stars as they move without you having to readjust your composition.
+Once you get a bit more advanced, you could also invest in a star tracker.
+These are particularly useful if you want to take a lot of shots to stack them as it will be able to track and follow the stars as they move without you having to readjust your composition.

 Targets in the sky